 The Infrastructure Element (INF) of the Comprehensive Plan addresses the services of potable water, sanitary sewer, drainage, and solid waste.
-The Goals, Objectives and Policies in the Infrastructure Element establish the level of service and maintenance standards of infrastructure within the City of Miami Beach.
+The Goals, Objectives and Policies in the Infrastructure Element establish the level of service and maintenance standards of infrastructure. based on the best available climate science and engineering, within the City of Miami Beach.
 The INF element supports other elements within the Comprehensive Plan to help ensure that development continues to be adequately served by utilities while conserving water and protecting floodplains.